-The four-time FIFA World Cup winners Germany are ready to showcase their quality football performance in the FIFA World Cup 2022 in Qatar.
+The four-time FIFA World Cup winners Germany are ready to showcase their quality football performance in the FIFA World Cup 2026.
+After winning their fourth title in the 2014 edition, Germany were eliminated from the group stages in the last two WC editions (2018 and 2022), so the DFB Team is desperate to break this frustrating forgettable cycle.

-Before the FIFA World Cup 2022 in Qatar, let’s check out some crucial FIFA World Cup records and stats for Germany.
+Before the FIFA World Cup 2026, let’s check out some crucial FIFA World Cup records and stats for Germany.

 (Team Records)